nasa/cumulus-dashboard/TABLES.md

 # Table documentation

-A lot of logic is encapsulated in the table components.
-They are central abstractions and wrap functionality like sorting, pagination, selection, and search.
+Our table components leverage [react-table](https://github.com/tannerlinsley/react-table/) to handle basic sorting, row selection, and resizable columns.
 The main components are `sortable-table` and `list-view`.

+react-table's main hook is `useTable()`.
+Options are passed into this hook for the desired functionality.

 ## `sortable-table`